CHT2520-web-prog/intro-to-laravel/basic_CRUD_using_Laravel.md

 cd film-app
 ```

-- Next we will instruct artisan to make a controller for us.
+- Next we will instruct Artisan to make a controller for us.
 Enter the following command:

 ```
 php artisan make:controller FilmController